+All information provided in this document is subject to legal disclaimers

-- Exit and save.
+3. Exit and save.

 The below steps should be done at each boot:

-- 4. The system configuration needed for the tsn-app can be done (after setting the correct PROFILE) using the following command:
+- 4. Edit the system configuration needed for the tsn-app after setting the correct PROFILE. using the command shown below (replace ethx with the right TSN network interface):

+- eth1 on i.MX 8MP and i.MX 93

+- eth0 on i.MX 8DXL

 '''

-tsn-app-setup.sh eth1
+tsn-app-setup.sh ethX

 '''